PROJECT

 STRATEGIC AI TABLETOP EXERCISE

-An 8-hour exercise where senior leaders step into the shoes of industry decision-makers — navigating AI adoption across the US economy through four rounds of real trade-offs, escalating pressure, and cross-industry dynamics that no one sees coming.
+A 5-hour exercise where senior leaders step into the shoes of twelve named consumer-facing companies — navigating AI diffusion across Retail and CPG through four rounds of real trade-offs, escalating pressure, and cross-company dynamics that no one sees coming.

 Designed for C-suite executives and senior strategy leaders.
 No AI expertise required.